flyteorg/flytesnacks/cookbook/integrations/flytekit_plugins/greatexpectations/README.rst

 The goodness of data validation in Great Expectations can be integrated with Flyte to validate the data moving in and out of the pipeline entities you may have defined in Flyte.
-This helps establish stricter boundaries around your data to ensure that everything's as you expected and that data isn't going to crash your pipelines anymore unexpectedly!
+This helps establish stricter boundaries around your data to ensure that everything's as you expected and data will not crash your pipelines anymore unexpectedly!

 How to Define Your Integration
 ------------------------------